of the Veterinary Debt Initiative is for veterinarians to thrive in rewarding and financially sustainable careers.

-Veterinary Debt Initiative Roundup
+Veterinary Debt Initiative Q&A:

 VETERINARY DEBT INITIATIVE ROUNDUP

-October 1, 2019
+November 1, 2019

 Led by the American Veterinary Medical Association, the Association of American Veterinary Medical Colleges and the Veterinary Medical Association Executives, the Veterinary Debt Initiative (VDI) is focused on helping veterinarians thrive in financially sustainable and rewarding careers.
 The VDI’s primary purpose is to raise awareness and provide access to resources that enable pre-veterinary students, veterinary students and veterinarians to make highly informed financial decisions.
 We want to bring your attention to these important resources and happenings: